todd-dsm/smashNgrab/README.md

 These are more of a 'smash-and-grab' nature.
 A framework of scripts, for immediate action, that were just laying around the house.
 A Vagrant file was later added to round out the concept.

 ####Prerequisites
+Phase 1:
+If you're not already using these programs, follow the recipe from the email, else skip this part.
 * This has only been tested and verified on Linux and OS X.
   - In principal it should also work on Windows.
 * Install [Git](http://git-scm.com/book/en/Getting-Started-Installing-Git) as well.